Diary of Frederick William Gadsby Annand, 1918 - Part 3

 with Col Nicholson & inspected

-new concrete shelters &c thought the
+new concrete shelters &c .
+Thought the

-wire rasher too thick, & the reinforcing
+wire rather too thick, & the reinforcing

 not too sound.